Dabblesoft-Dan/unity-editor-custom-vectors/Documentation~/CustomVectors.md

 # Usage

-First, it is recommended that you open go to the [Examples folder](Runtime/Examples/) and look over the example scripts.
+First, it is recommended that you go to the [Examples folder](Runtime/Examples/) and look over the example scripts.
 These scripts have detailed examples in them and provide a reference for setting things up.

 Note: If you want to edit these scripts be sure to make a copy of them into your Assets folder first and apply your edits there.
 You may need to change the script names as well.